justforname/UiautoOOPS_test/README.md

-This poject about Uiautomator framework create，Write non-standard, only as a reference
+This poject about Uiautomator test framework create.